-Rand was educated at the Pratt Institute (1929–1932), Parsons The New School for Design (1932–33), and the Art Students League (1933–1934).
-From 1956 to 1969, and beginning again in 1974, Rand taught design at Yale University in New Haven, Connecticut.
-Rand was inducted into the New York Art Directors Club Hall of Fame in 1972.
+Rand earned his degree at the Pratt Institute (1929–1932), Parsons The New School for Design (1932–33), and the Art Students League (1933–1934).
+From 1956 to 1969, and resuming in 1974, Rand taught design at Yale University in New Haven, Connecticut.
+In 1972, the New York Art Directors Club Hall of Fame inducted Rand amongst their ranks.

 American Broadcasting Corporation (ABC), 1962